Covid-19 recovery: what’s the damage and how can we move forward?

 - Campaigns to promote creative works and encourage streaming of cancelled events.

-- Adapting working practices to help business partners stay afloat and promote access to creative works.
+- Adapted working practices to help business partners stay afloat and promote access to creative works.

 - Hackathons and other innovative schemes to develop ways to future-proof the industry.